 The Place unites dance training, creation and performance in our purpose-built centre, which houses some of the best studios in the city.
-For forty years, we have been a vibrant hub of dance activity, a centre of creative and technical excellence and a magnet for aspiring dancers, talented professionals and cutting-edge choreographers from all over the world.
+For over forty five years, we have been a vibrant hub of dance activity, a centre of creative and technical excellence and a magnet for aspiring dancers, talented professionals and cutting-edge choreographers from all over the world.

 The organisation includes a school for full-time vocational dance training, the country’s busiest dance theatre, an internationally acclaimed touring company, an extensive range of participatory programmes for adults and young people and ongoing support and professional development for artists.

 London Contemporary Dance School is our world-class conservatoire, offering vocational training to the highest technical and artistic standards in its undergraduate, taught postgraduate and research programmes, and at a pre-vocational level through our Centre for Advanced Training.
 The School supports the training of approximately 190 students each year, drawn from all over the world, while the Centre for Advanced Training works with 70 young people drawn from the south of England aged 10-18.
 The School is a founding affiliate of the Conservatoire for Dance and Drama, through which its programmes are funded by HEFCE, and its degrees are validated by the University of Kent.
-A pioneer of the concept of Centres for Advanced Training, The Place now benefits from the emerging network of CATs throughout England
+A pioneer of the concept of Centres for Advanced Training, The Place now benefits from the emerging network of CATs throughout England.